 She is recognized as a U.S. Top Doctor by HealthTap as one of the world's best and most helpful online and mobile medical experts.
 Dr. Torres-Hodges is a staunch advocate of preserving the doctor-patient relationship.
-She is a proponent of free market medicine and can be followed as @drgracedpm on social media networks.
+She can be followed as @drgracedpm on social media networks.

 Dr. Grace is still remembered locally as a cellist and former member of the Pensacola Symphony and Okaloosa Symphony Orchestras.
 She has been a member of local non-profit organizations including Pensacola Bay Impact100, American Diabetes Association, and the Anna Tringas Legacy Fund.
 She is a former martial arts instructor and nationally ranked competitor with NASKA.
 In addition to music and martial arts, she stays active in her church and enjoys travel, but most of all, she and her husband treasure family time with their two children.

 OUR LADY OF ANGELS - SAINT JOSEPH'S MEDICAL CLINIC

 The clinic provides screening for people without medical insurances and the homeless .
 There is a requirement on their household income.
 The mission of the clinic is to provide health care, medication and educational services to the needy.